Gillespie County, Texas: Politics

 Gillespie County is part of the 21st District in the United States House of Representatives, represented by Republican Chip Roy, the 25th district of the Texas State Senate, represented by Republican Donna Campbell, and the 19th District of the Texas House of Representatives and is represented by Republican Ellen Troxclair.

-The county is something of an aberration in that it is a historically Republican county in a state that was overwhelmingly Democratic up until recent decades.
-This is largely due to the heavily German American heritage of the county and that Gillespie was the centre of Texas’ small Unionist movement during the Civil War.
+Historically, the county was a massive outlier in Texas.
+While Texas was overwhelmingly Democratic up until recent decades, Gillespie County has long been a Republican stronghold.
+This is largely due to the heavily German American heritage of the county and that Gillespie was the fountainhead of Texas’ small Unionist movement during the Civil War.
 Most Texas Germans acquiesced to secession, but Fredericksburg was still self-sufficient and sold surplus food to the army.

-Gillespie County has been won by Republicans in every election since 1896 with only a handful of exceptions.
+Gillespie County has been won by Republicans in every election since 1896 with only four exceptions.
 Theodore Roosevelt's Progressive Party won the county in 1912 (but carried no other counties in the state).
 In 1924, it was one of only two Texas counties won by Progressive candidate Robert M. La Follette.
 Gillespie County has backed a Democratic nominee only twice since the 19th century: in 1932 and 1964, both of which were landslide victories for the party, and the latter being for county native Lyndon Johnson.
 No Democrat since Jimmy Carter in 1976 has received so much as 22 percent of the county's vote.

 Franklin D. Roosevelt won the county by almost 60 percentage points in 1932, despite the county's massive Republican lean.
-At his fourth and final election in 1944, he received less than one-tenth of its vote - a decline of more than 70 percentage points from his first election result in the county.
+At his fourth and final election in 1944, he received less than one-tenth of its vote – a decline of more than 70 percentage points from his first election in the county.